 Use an optimized first image to reduce load times.

-Use separate thumbnail, and pinch-and-zoom image, and only load images on request.
+Use separate thumbnails and pinch-and-zoom images, and only load images on request.

 Lazy load content below the fold

-Reduce or avoid requests to determine PLP page changes, example for background color changes or other visual elements.
+Reduce or avoid requests to determine PLP page changes, for example for, background color changes or other visual elements.

-Methods mentioned above cover most of the things a user interacts with through the journey.
-But there is more to a platform that what's visible.
-Making sure the inner workings of the platform is optimized is the next step we need to take.
-Following are some things to check to retrieve additional gains of performance:
+The methods mentioned above cover most of the things a user interacts with through the journey.
+But there is more to a platform than what's visible.
+Making sure the platform's inner workings are optimized is the next step we need to take.
+Following are some things to check to retrieve additional gains in performance: